 What I Didn’t Like

 Acting can make or break a film.
-In the case of The Bye Bye Man, the acting of our three leads makes the film fall really flat.
+And in the case of The Bye Bye Man, the acting of our three leads makes the film fall really flat.
 A good horror film builds upon likeable lead characters that we cheer for to beat their supernatural foe.
-However, from the first sequence of dialogue from these three, you immediately want them to meet their demise at the hands of The Bye Bye Man.
-I can’t imagine the script was that well-written for this movie, but our three leads are terribly unconvincing and even laughable at times.
+However, from the first sequence of dialogue from these three, you immediately want them to meet their demise at the hands of the Bye Bye Man.
+I can’t imagine the script was well-written for this movie, but our three leads are terribly unconvincing and even laughable at times.

 What I Didn’t Like…Continued

-The Bye Bye Man initially had an R rating but then was marked down to a PG-13 rating.
+The Bye Bye Man initially had an R-rating but then was marked down to a PG-13 rating.
 This fact makes me wonder if there were a lot of scares early in the film that the MPAA deemed unworthy of a PG-13 movie.
-This type of move, if true, appears to be a decision based completely on profit so that it would allow for a wider audience to see the movie.
-Either way, the PG-13 rating definitely hampers this film in unnecessary ways.
-It leaves you to witness horribly clichéd horror plot points over and over again.
+This type of move, if true, appears to be a decision based completely on profit for the distribution company so that it would allow for a wider audience to see the movie.
+Either way, the PG-13 rating definitely hampers this film in unnecessary ways, leaving you to witness horribly clichéd horror plot points over and over again.

 All and all, The Bye Bye Man boils down to a practically unwatchable film unless viewed in a sarcastic way.
-It gets a D-.
+There’s too much ironic enjoyment in the last half hour of this film to give it an F grade, but it gets pretty darn close.
 This movie could get a reboot years down the line and be incredibly scary if put in the right hands.
 Until then, stream another horror movie like The Conjuring and save your money!

 Thanks for reading!
 Have you seen The Bye Bye Man?
 Better yet (since you shouldn’t see this movie in theaters), who’s your favorite horror icon?
 Comment down below with your thoughts!